-Table 16, which presents the distribution of PPI projects by their PPI-types during the 1991-2015 period shows that some variations in PPI-type exist depending on the characteristics of individual sectors.
+Table 16, which presents the distribution of PPI projects by their PPI-types during the 1991-2017 period shows that some variations in PPI-type exist depending on the characteristics of individual sectors.
 Table 16 shows that greenfield projects have been the most frequently used PPI type in energy and telecom sectors whereas transport sector mostly adopted brownfield.
 On the other hand, both energy and telecom sectors applied divestitures more frequently than transport and water and sewerage sectors in both absolute and percentage terms.
 In addition, water and sewerage sector used management and lease contracts more than any other sector did.
-Among various PPI types, greenfield projects have been the most common form of PPI investment in the transport sector with a share of 62.4% whereas 22.9% of the transport PPI projects has been implemented through brownfield schemes.
-Divestitures and management and lease contracts had relatively lower shares, i.e. 10.6% and 4.2%, respectively.
+Among various PPI types, brownfield projects have been the most common form of PPI investment in the transport sector with a share of 62.3% whereas 29% of the transport PPI projects has been implemented through greenfield schemes.
+Divestitures and management and lease contracts had relatively lower shares, i.e. 4.1% and 4.7%, respectively.